HaidaMarese/ios101-project4-trivia-starter-main-2/README.md

 Submitted by: **Haida Makouangou**

-**Name of your app** is an app that allows users to test their knowledge by answerring trivia questions fetched from the Open Trivia Database API
+Trivia Appis an app that allows users to test their knowledge by answering trivia questions fetched from the Open Trivia Database API

 Time spent: **48** hours spent in total